 When you're offered a "rate lock" from a lender, it means that you are guaranteed to keep a set interest rate over a certain number of days for your application process.
 This means your interest rate cannot rise as you are working through the application process.

 Although there are various lengths of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
 You can get a longer period for your lock, but in making this choice, will probably have a higher rate than you would with a shorter rate lock period

-In addition to opting for a shorter rate lock period, there are more ways you can get the best rate.
-The larger the down payment, the lower your rate will be, since you will be starting with more equity.
-You can pay points to reduce your interest rate over the term of the loan, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to reduce the interest rate over the life of the loan.
+There are more ways to get a reduced rate, besides agreeing to a shorter rate lock period.
+A larger down payment will give you a lower interest rate, because you are starting out with more equity.
+You can pay points to improve your rate for the life of the loan, meaning you pay more up front.
+One strategy that is a good option for some is to pay points to bring the rate down over the life of the loan.
 You'll pay more initially, but you'll come out ahead, especially if you don't refinance early.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.